 Whiteflash offer a 100% Lifetime Trade-Up Guarantee which is exceptional, and definitely makes it one of the valuable benefits of choosing to buy from Whiteflash.
 What’s great about this guarantee is that compared to many others it is very simple and straightforward.
 You also know that when it comes to the upgrade, you’ll have plenty of choice over your new diamond.

 Having listed one of the general rules being a requirement to double the value for you in my explanation above, Whiteflash are the absolute exception to this rule.
-There is no requirement to trade-up to a considerably more expensive ring, increase its size, or fiddle with any of the 4 C’s.
+The new diamond only needs to be 50% more expensive to trade-up to, increase its size, or fiddle with any of the 4 C’s.

 The Whiteflash policy is also issued once and that’s enough.
 You won’t have to return the ring to Whiteflash periodically to check its value.
 They stand by what they said at the beginning – and, as long as you choose from the right selection, it’s simply offered as part of the purchase.
 Given many of you will use online shopping for your diamond purchase this is a huge consideration.